re-fort/eslint-config-freee-typescript/README.md

-# eslint-config-freee
+# eslint-config-freee-typescript

-Shared configuration for JavaScript/TypeScript in freee.
+Shared configuration for TypeScript in freee.